Laureate Park entrance sign in the Lake Nona area near East Park southeast Orlando Florida

 However, school zoning must always be verified by exact address.

 Orange County Public Schools states that students are zoned to schools based on their home address and provides a Find My School tool for current zoning research.
-Buyers should verify school assignments directly before making a purchase decision.
+You should verify school assignments directly before making a purchase decision.

-Before buying a home in East Park, buyers should verify current school zoning directly through Orange County Public Schools using the exact property address.
+Before buying a home in East Park, you should verify current school zoning directly through Orange County Public Schools using the exact property address.
 School assignments can change, and listing information may not always be current.

 Property Taxes and Ownership Research

-Buyers should review:
+You should review:

 This matters because two homes with similar list prices can have very different monthly costs once HOA, CDD, taxes, insurance, and maintenance are included.